addiscent/vagrant-ruby-rails/README.md

 Provisioning is a process during which all of the components needed for the _vagrant-ruby-rails_ _guest-vbox_ are downloaded, built, and placed into the _vagrant-ruby-rails_ _guest-vbox_.
 By default, _Vagrant_ executes this time-consumng provisioning of the _guest-vbox_ only the first time "vagrant up" is executed.
 Subsequent "vagrant up" commands will fetch the previously provisioned image from _host_ local storage, rather than redundantly provisioning the _guest-vbox_ every time "vagrant up" is executed.

-The provisioning files are _Bash_ scripts.
-By understanding how the _Vagrantfile_ and the _.sh_ provisioning files work together, and by editing the contents of those files, you can easily change the default versions of the components installed, or add/remove components, as desired.
+The provisioning files are the _Vagrantfile_ and a _Bash_ script named _install.sh_.
+By understanding how the files work together, and by editing the contents of those files, you can easily change the default versions of the components installed, or add/remove components, as desired.

-Note that if you change your provisioning files, your installed _guest-vbox_ image will need to be modified, (re-provisioned), to implement those changes.
-Depending on the changes specified in the provisioning scripts, you may be able to simply modify your existing installed _guest-vbox_ image, by executing the "vagrant provision" command.
-In other cases your _guest-vbox_ must be "vagrant destroyed", and a "full rebuild" done.
+Note that if you change the _install.sh_ provisioning file, the installed _guest-vbox_ image will need to be rebuilt, (re-provisioned), in order to implement those changes.
+The _guest-vbox_ is re-provisioned by executing the "vagrant provision" command.

 Please see the _Vagrant_ documentation for more information about provisioning _Vagrant Boxes_.